-However, this approval shall be granted automatically when requested in the name of a member of another Bureau for any establishment of this member in the country of the Bureau receiving the request provided that such establishment is authorised to transact insurance against civil liability in respect of the use of motor vehicles.
+However, this approval shall be granted when requested in the name of a member of another Bureau for any establishment of this member in the country of the Bureau receiving the request provided that such establishment transacts insurance against civil liability in respect of the use of motor vehicles.

-ARTICLE 4 : Correspondents
+ARTICLE 4 - Correspondents

-4.1 The first paragraph of this sub-article describes the basic principle governing the approval of Correspondents: i.e. each Bureau is free to establish - whilst acting within the limits of its national law (for example, prohibition of accrediting of loss adjusters) - the conditions under which it grants, denies or withdraws approval to Correspondents established in the country for which it is competent.
+4.1 The provision describes the basic principle governing the approval of correspondents: i.e. each Bureau is free to establish - whilst acting within the limits of its national law (e.g. prohibition of accrediting loss adjusters) - the conditions under which it grants, denies or withdraws approval to correspondents established in the country for which it is competent.

-It follows on from this principle that each Bureau shall produce a document able to be accessed (for reasons of transparency it would be desirable to display it on the website of each Bureau) by all candidates for the position of Correspondent established in its country.
+It follows on from this principle that each Bureau shall produce a document accessible on request to all candidates for the position of correspondent established in its country.
+This is without prejudice to those conditions that are laid down by national law.
+(For reasons of transparency, it is recommended to display the document on the website of each Bureau.)
 This document describes all the qualifications required to perform this function.
-It is not the responsibility of the Council of Bureaux to prescribe the contents of such a document.
-You may be well advised to remember that the "Green Card System" was established by the insurers and that it is therefore important for Bureaux to respond to their wishes whilst abiding by their national law.
-The General Assembly of the Council of Bureaux (2009) has approved the use of the following three documents by Bureaux: 1) a model correspondents charter 2) A model handling and payment agreement and 3) Rules for Outsourcing.
-These documents can be changed according to the specific situation of each Bureau.
-They are on the Council of Bureaux website (http://www.cobx.org/en/index-module-orki-page-view-id-376.html).
+Nonetheless, since the Green Card System was established by the insurers, it is important for the Bureaux to respond to their wishes whilst abiding by their national law.
+The General Assembly of the Council of Bureaux (2009) has approved the use of the following three documents by Bureaux: 1) a model correspondents' charter 2) a model handling and payment agreement and 3) rules for outsourcing.
+These documents can be adapted by the Bureaux to their own specific situation.
+The above documents approved by the General Assembly can be consulted on the Council of Bureaux extranet.

-In this regard it should be noted that each Bureau must abide by the principle of non-discrimination i.e. it cannot impose, without justification, on certain correspondents alone, conditions or charges (for example, surety deposits) which would not be imposed on others.
-Furthermore, should a Bureau require the payment of certain amounts by Correspondents, the same criterion of non-discrimination shall apply and the amounts charged shall be related to services actually provided on a non profitmaking basis by the Bureau.
+In this regard it should be noted that each Bureau must abide by the principle of non-discrimination i.e. it cannot impose, without justification, on certain correspondents alone, conditions or charges (e.g. surety deposits) which would not be imposed on others.
+Furthermore, should a Bureau require the payment of certain amounts by correspondents, the same criterion of non-discrimination shall apply and the amounts charged shall be related to services actually provided on a non-profit making basis by the Bureau.

-In this document each Bureau shall address the matter of the withdrawal of this approval.
+In the document laying down the conditions for correspondents, the Bureaux shall also address the matter of the withdrawal of the approval.
 This is a sensitive matter which should be approached with caution as any withdrawal might result in financial consequences for the entity concerned.
-Each Bureau shall accept responsibility for the consequences of any litigation ensuing from any withdrawal judged to be unfair.
+Each Bureau shall accept responsibility for the consequences of any litigation ensuing from a withdrawal judged to be unfair.